waka-man/interaction_check/README.md

 This will generate `output.json` with interaction details and non-participants.

-To visualize the data, open `index.html` in your browser.
+To visualize the data, spin up a small web server with:

+`python -m http.server 8000`

+and head to localhost:8000 to see tha data

 That's it!
 This should give you a quick idea of who spoke up and who stayed quiet during the meeting.